pathunstrom/accepting-your-success/ideas.md

 * Maslow's Hierarchy of Needs
    * We're at self actualization
    * Also, Maslow was a bit of a twit, because these kinds of needs aren't a strict hierarchy.
+   * Tolkien only became what he did because he had an entire household of staff and a job that wouldn't fire him for talking at the chalkboard.
 * I am where I am because of Python, NYC Python and PyGotham
 * defining success
     * societal definitions of success